Užice: Economy

 Užice has historically been a relatively well developed city.
 In 1981, Užice's GDP per capita was 157% of the Yugoslav average.
 In 1990, Užice had 17,000 manufacturing workers; as of 2018, the number of manufacturing workers is around 7,000.
 Among the large companies that did not survive the international sanctions of Serbia during the 1990s and did not survive the economic transition following the breakup of Yugoslavia are the textile manufacturers 'Froteks' and 'Desa Petronijević', the market chain 'Gradina', the printing company 'Dimitrije Tucović', the transport company 'Raketa', and other manufacturing companies like 'Fasau', 'Kotroman' and 'Tvrdi Metal'.

 Regardless, the modern city has a developing textile, leather, machine and metal industry.
 Most companies have factories on the outskirts of the city due to good communication connections, given the close proximity of the main highway, railroad and airport.
 Ponikve Airport is currently under reconstruction, and as a result cargo airlines will mostly use it for transporting goods.
 The airport management confirmed interest in low cost, scheduled and chartered airlines.

 As of September 2017, Užice has one of 14 free economic zones established in Serbia.

 As of 2018, the largest companies operating in the city of Užice are Prvi Partizan (ammunition), Impol Seval Sevojno (aluminum mill), Valjaonica bakra Sevojno (copper mill), MPP Jedinstvo Sevojno (construction) and Putevi Užice (construction).

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2019):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Society and culture

 The library and theatre are in the main square in the city centre.
 Also located in the area are newspaper agencies, radio and television stations and publishing companies.
 The city gallery is in the lowlands of Pašinovac, the oldest area of the city.
 The national museum displays cultural and historical treasures of the city, and with its exhibitions, shows the centuries of rich Užice history.
 It is located on the Eastern side of the main city street.
+The Historical Archive of Užice was established in 1948 and today the institution serves most of the Zlatibor District and southern parts of Moravica District.

 The Gymnasium of Užice is one of the oldest secondary school institutions in Serbia.
 Aside from the gymnasium, there are also several other primary and secondary schools and faculties located in Užice.

 Milutin Uskoković, writer from Užice, was described as the author of the first modern novel in Serbia.

 The locals, Užicans (Ужичани, Užičani), have their own traditional costume, and folk music; the sound of which is transitional between the music of Šumadija (central Serbia) and Bosnia and Herzegovina.
 They speak a Neo-Štokavian Užican dialect, originally with Ijekavian pronunciation.